czbiohub-sf/pyseus/README.md

 AnalysisTables class uses imputed table and exclusion matrix output from RawTables, and performs essential analysis including enrichment/significance testing to call interactions and stoichiometry calculations.

 ##### Exclusion Matrix manipulation: AnalysisTables class can utilize exclusion matrix, which is a user-defined set of sample & negative control to be used for enrichment/significance testing.
-The following are helpful methods:
+The following are helpful methods mostly for uses in notebooks:
 * restore_default_exclusion_matrix(): restore the exclusion matrix to default - no exclusion of any baits / negative controls
 * load_exclusion_matrix(): load user-defined exclusion matrix
 * print_baits(): print all baits in the analysis